 Ways of Thinking Literary Analysis

-- Derive evidence from a literary text to demonstrate a claim.
+- Derive apt evidence from a literary text to support a written interpretive claim.

 Alignment with LIVE learning outcomes